What are Value Stocks?

 A value stock is traditionally defined in terms of how investors in the marketplace are valuing that company's future growth prospects.
 Low P/E multiples are good base indicators that the company is undervalued and can most likely be labelled as a value stock.

-ConocoPhillips saw an increase in earnings per share from 3.27 in Q1 to $3.91 now.
-This quarter, Callon Petroleum experienced an increase in earnings per share, which was $3.43 in Q1 and is now $3.68.
-Most recently, Dorchester Minerals reported earnings per share at $0.96, whereas in Q1 earnings per share sat at $0.8.
-The company's most recent dividend yield sits at 14.29%, which has increased by 2.67% from 11.62% last quarter.
+Most recently, California Resources reported earnings per share at $1.45, whereas in Q2 earnings per share sat at $1.13.
+The company's most recent dividend yield sits at 2.5%, which has increased by 0.96% from 1.54% last quarter.

 These 5 value stocks were selected by Benzinga Insights based on quantified analysis.
 While this methodical judgment process is not meant to make final decisions, our technology can give investors additional perception into the sector.